Kohhx/cvparser-java-fullstack/README.md

 1. Access the application through a web browser.
 2. Upload a Word/PDF format CV file using the provided form.
 3. The application will process the file and extract the relevant information.
 4. The extracted information will be displayed on the user interface.
+User can update errorous extracted information.
 5. Use the search functionality to find candidates based on their name or skills.
 6. Explore any additional features, such as exporting the data or viewing visualizations.

-## Contributing

-Contributions to this project are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository and create a new branch for your contribution.
-2. Make your changes, addressing any identified issues or adding new features.
-3. Test your changes thoroughly.
-4. Create a pull request, explaining your changes and any related information.

-Please ensure that your contributions align with the project's coding conventions, guidelines, and licensing requirements.